Reclining Bound Angle Pose

 Ask a partner to check your positioning and overall alignment in the pose, pointing out the aspects of your posture that you cannot see.
 With your back supported, they should walk around you and check from every angle that you centered yourself on your support without leaning to one side.

-They can push your torso to guide it back to the center.
+They can gently guide your torso back to center.
 They should check that the support under your head keeps your forehead level with the floor.
 They can help turn the outside edges of your shoulders out to spread the collarbone and help the upper arms descend more toward the floor.
 Your chest should lift up so that the pectoral muscles point straight up to the ceiling.